About

 I received my Bachelor’s Degree with summa cum laude in Computer Science and Mathematics in 2024, also from Northwestern University.
 I had the privilege of collaborating with Professor Florian Willomitzer at the 3DIM Lab.

-I have a broad interest in robotic learning.
-I’m fascinated by the challenge of building autonomous robots that can navigate complex environments and perform long-horizon tasks efficiently and safely.
-This interest extends from humanoid robotics to more common applications like self-driving vehicles.
+I have a broad interest in robotic learning and control.
+I’m fascinated by the challenge of building autonomous robots that navigate complex environments and perform long-horizon tasks efficiently and safely.
+I am researching on equipping robots with safe learning and runtime decision-making capabilities within uncertain environments subject to disturbances or observation delays.
+This interest extends from common applications like self-driving vehicles to humanoid robotics.
 Looking ahead, I aim to design state-of-the-art learning methods that effectively assist humans in complex tasks, while prioritizing safety alongside performance.

 Please see my CV for a full list of work, teaching, and other experiences.